synytsim/AudioLab/README.md

 # AudioLab

 This library is used for sampling and synthesis of signals in realtime with the ESP32.
 It supports stereo input and multi-channel output at a modifiable sample rate (up to 32kHz) and window size.
 Higher sample rates can be achieved by modifying ADC_SAMPLE_RATE in AudioInputOutput.cpp.
-Audio input and output sample rates can be varied as needed to reduce impact of writing to DAC (which is done via a blocking technique, but writing to DAC is quite fast).
+Audio input and output sample rates can be varied via AUD_IN_OUT_SAMPLE_RATIO to reduce memory usage and impact of writing to DAC (which is done via a blocking technique, however writing to DAC is quite fast).

-On the other hand, to sample ADC, a non-blocking approach is used allowing performing complex analysis and synthesize/output signals in realtime via Arduino loop().
+On the other hand, to sample ADC, a non-blocking approach is used.
+Allowing performing complex analysis and synthesize/output signals in realtime via Arduino loop().
 See examples folder for some applications including tone generator, FFT example, and more.
 Also, see AudioLabSettings.h file to fine to settings for application, this file contains settings for modifying sample rates, window size and number of input and output channels.

-Additionally, usage of a single or dual AD56X4 SPI DAC is supported for 4-8 channel outputS.
+Additionally, usage of a single or dual AD56X4 SPI DAC is supported for 4-8 channel output.

 ## Installation